BlackJackMC/Matching/README.md

     - Creator
     - Subject
     - Location
-1. User can receive and accept/decline invitation via email
+1. User can receive and accept/decline invitation
+1. User can end study session

 ## Use cases